2015 cash-for-votes scam: Audio leak

+TDP response

-The Telugu Desam party has started damage control measures to handle the repeated broadcasting of the conversation in the TV news channels.
-To begin with, Chandrababu went to Delhi and met the top cadre leaders.
+The Telugu Desam Party started damage control measures to handle the repeated broadcasting of the conversation in the TV news channels.
+To begin with, Chandrababu went to Delhi and met the prime minister Narendra Modi and other leaders.
 There was no favorable response from them, the Central Law Minister announced that they will not interfere in this matter.
 Governor Narsimhan also traveled to Delhi to submit a report on this matter.
-Outraged by this move the TDP Ministers and leaders started abusing the Governor; this became a hot topic of discussion.
-In the meanwhile the Telugu Desam aggravated emotions and anger throughout the State stating that this is a matter of prestige and dignity of Andhra Pradesh.
-They did propaganda that there is no safety to Andhra people in Hyderabad and demanded that Section-8 must be implemented in Hyderabad which was a common capital.
-To some extent this was successfully driven into the public.
-Surprisingly there is no word on Section-8 after the so believed truce accorded between two ruling parties.